 The researchers used ultrasound to stimulate insulin release from beta cells in the pancreases of mice.
 They transmitted sound to the abdomen transcutaneously, or without breaking the skin.

 Ultrasound describes sound waves of a frequency above the level of human hearing.
 In the medical world, people most commonly associate ultrasound with scanning technology, for instance, imaging the fetus.

 Scientists have used ultrasound as a diagnostic tool for decades, but more recently, they have started to investigate whether it might also be useful as a treatment for certain conditions.
-For instance, some now use ultrasound to break apart kidney stones while they are still in the body.
+For instance, some now use ultrasound to

-Some researchers are interested in finding out whether ultrasound might even become a treatment option for Parkinson’s disease.
-Others still are studying the use of so-called high-intensity focused ultrasound as a way of fighting prostate cancer.
+Some researchers are interested in finding out whether ultrasound might even become a

 To investigate, they gave mice either a sham (control) treatment or a single 5-minute exposure to ultrasound at the frequency of 1 megahertz.